Some results on Ricci-Bourguignon solitons and almost solitons: Introduction

 The paper is organized as follows.
-In \cref {prelims} we state and prove some identities for RB solitons and RB almost solitons which will be used to prove the main results.
-The corresponding analogs for Ricci and Ricci almost solitons can be found, for example, in \cite{barros2} and \cite{barros1} respectively.
-In \cref{proofs} we will prove the main theorems and their corollaries.
+In \cref {prelims}, we state and prove some identities for RB solitons and RB almost solitons which will be used to prove the main results.
+In \cref{proofs}, we prove the main theorems and their corollaries.

 \begin{ack}